mucherino/teaching/GPU/matrix-by-matrix.md

 ## One element per thread

-The block algorithm presented in the other lecture, mentioned in the previous paragraph, "converges back" to the standard algorithm for matrix-by-matrix when we can allocate as many computing resources as the number of elements forming the resulting matrix ```C```.
+The block algorithm presented in the lecture about cache access optimization "converges back" to the standard algorithm for matrix-by-matrix when we can allocate as many computing resources as the number of elements forming the resulting matrix ```C```.
 On GPU, this setup gives us the possibility to reuse the standard algorithm